LucidtechAI/las-docs/reference/restapi/README.md

 ### 2021-05-26

 - Added DELETE /models/:id
-- description in /models fieldConfig is no longer required
+- Description in /models fieldConfig is no longer required

 ### 2021-05-19